Translated by Hilary Keyes

 Curving down the left side is the entrance to the Expo Park.

 The nearest station to the Expo '70 Park is Banpakukinen Station on the Osaka Monorail line.
 Once you've passed through the ticket gates, head straight down along the walkway.
-You will soon see a large business space entitled "EXPO CITY" where if you turn to the left, you will find the entrance to the Expo Park.
+You will soon see a large business space entitled "EXPOCITY".
+Turn to the left and you will find the entrance to the Expo Park.

-Because the park is quite spacious, it is a good idea to carefully check the map before entering the grounds, just to confirm the way to the site you are interested in seeing.
+Because the park is quite spacious, it is a good idea to carefully check the map before entering the grounds, just to confirm the way to the site you are interested in visiting.

 What is the Tower of the Sun?

 As you enter the park, the Tower of the Sun (Taiyo no to) stands right before your eyes.
 It's quite impressive and many people have reported being deeply moved by the sight of this statue.

 The Statue was commissioned by the 1970 Japan World Exposition Association and created by the artist Taro Okamoto.